 Date published 19th December 2019

 Higher Education can be a daunting experience; as a mature student, this experience can be even more so.
 You may have spent the past few years of your life working on your career or focusing on your family.
-Now you may be considering doing something for you, and higher education is a great way to gain new knowledge and study something you love.
+Now you may be considering doing something for yourself, and higher education is a great way to gain new knowledge and study something you love.

 It’s not as daunting as it may seem, however, and we want to highlight some of the benefits of studying as a mature student.